-How to perform the best at home chest workout
+How to perform the best chest workouts at home

 Place your palms flat on the floor just underneath your chest, extend legs out behind you and balance weight on the toes.
 Keeping the back flat, press your bodyweight up through your palms.
 Squeeze the shoulder blades together, keep the elbows pointing behind you and tucked in towards the sides.

-Make this workout easier: Rather than extending your legs out behind you, try the press-up from a kneeling position.
+- Make this workout easier: Rather than extending your legs out behind you, try the push up from a kneeling position.

 Exactly as before but place your feet up on a chair or a solid raised platform.
 This elevated angle increases the load on the lower portion of the pecs, which helps produce that coveted pronounced chest look.